tdilauro/Simplified-wiki/ContentSources.md

 * [Digital Comic Museum](http://digitalcomicmuseum.com/) - About 15,000 public domain comics, mostly from the 1940s-1960s.
 Comics are free but must be downloaded one at a time, and bots are forbidden by TOS.
 For the month of April they have [a deal](http://digitalcomicmuseum.com/forum/index.php/topic,5383.0.html) whereby a donation of $X gets you an FTP quota of X*10 gigabytes of data.
 I estimate 15,000 comics would be between 375 and 475 gigabytes of data.
 * [Comic Book Plus](http://comicbookplus.com/) - Very similar story to Digital Comic Museum.
 Many comics from the UK.
 * [NASA](http://www.nasa.gov/connect/ebooks/ebooks_archive_1.html) About 35 books, including some interesting books of history.
-* [The Online Books Page](http://onlinebooks.library.upenn.edu/new.html) - Completely random curated selection of books from Gutenberg, Hathi, archive.org, university websites, and random websites (did you know the US Golf Association hosts some historical books on golf?)
-* [E-Books directory](http://www.e-booksdirectory.com/) is a random eclectic selection of links like the Online Books Page, but the books are sorted into categories and the selection is more oriented towards pleasure reading.
-Claimed 8829 books in collection.

 * [Wikibooks](http://en.wikibooks.org/wiki/Main_Page)
+* Online periodicals: Medium, Matter, Atavist, Byliner, LongReads

 Some university presses with a lot of stuff:

 * [University of California](http://escholarship.org/uc/search?type=monograph;browse=monographs) (378 books)
 * [University of Pittsburgh](http://digital.library.pitt.edu/p/pittpress/) (762 books) "scholarly, educational, and research use only."

+### Lists of links to open-access books

+These sites don't host books; they host catalogues of links to books made available by other sources.
+There's likely to be a lot of overlap here.

+* [The Online Books Page](http://onlinebooks.library.upenn.edu/new.html) - Completely random curated selection of books from Gutenberg, Hathi, archive.org, university websites, and random websites (did you know the US Golf Association hosts some historical books on golf?)
+* [E-Books directory](http://www.e-booksdirectory.com/) Selection is oriented towards pleasure reading.
+Claimed 8829 books in collection.
+* [The Assayer](http://theassayer.org/) Selection is oriented towards math and technical books.
+About 1450 books.

 ### Open-access sources with bad/overlapping selection